How Much Do I Need to Retire?

 Cash reserves

-Just as you need to have an emergency fund during your working years, liquidity is equally important in retirement.
-If a pipe springs a leak or an appliance breaks, you’ll be happy to have the ability to quickly access cash to cover immediate expenses.
-It’s a good idea to have access to about two years' worth of cash or other liquid assets (such as the cash value of a retirement policy) in retirement.
+Just as you need an emergency fund during your working years, having cash on hand is equally important in retirement.
+If a pipe leaks or an appliance breaks, you’ll be happy to have that money ready.
+In retirement, it’s a good idea to stockpile about two years' worth of cash or other liquid assets (like the cash value of a permanent life insurance policy).

 Longevity